DMDarkness/Data-mining/README.md

 The original BPSO-HD outputs the top-k long patterns by running k times.
 This implementation only runs BPSO-HD once, and outputs any pattern, which has been detected by at least one particle, with support higher than the minimum support.

-The 'void main()' in bpsohd.cpp is actually an example to use it.
+The 'void main()' in bpsohd.cpp contains an example to use it.